 And while focusing on our people, places and practices, there will be opportunity to consider purpose, relevance, diversity, equality, national identity, Aboriginal and Torres Strait Islander agency, our various publics and the nature of co-creation, generational transfer of knowledge and much more.
 Delegates will also be able to explore the majesty and wonder of the Central Australian landscape (with cultural tours and opportunities for day/weekend trips to Uluru, Kata Tjuta and other incredible places) and the people, communities, museums and galleries that call the desert home.
-Plan to stay a few extra days to enjoy all that’s on offer in the NT!
+Why not plan to stay a few extra days to enjoy all that is on offer in the NT?

 As a very special bonus, delegates will experience the vitality of Contemporary Aboriginal Desert Art.
 A four-hour Desert Mob Art Fair on the closing afternoon of the conference will see many Aboriginal artists and artworkers making their way to Alice Springs from remote Aboriginal communities and art centres across the NT, SA and WA with hundreds of artworks for sale and the opportunity to become immersed in not only the art but also among the artists who share their culture through their art to keep their communities strong.